AndrewMoa2005/AndrewMoa2005.github.io/content/post/2025-04-22-use-vscode-coding-starccm-assistant/index.md

 The entire simulation assistant project is very simple, and the basic operation is divided into 6 steps:
 1. Import geometry files
-2. Establish analysis domain
+2. Create analysis domain
-3. Establish analysis physics
+3. Create analysis physics
 4. Generate volume mesh
-5. Establish display scene
+5. Create display scene
 6. Set the number of solution steps and run the solution.

 Each step of the operation corresponds to a java file, and each java file corresponds to an XHTML.
 The java file is similar to the macro mentioned above, and can be quickly edited by recording macros + copying and pasting.
 The XHTML file provides user interaction instructions and operation entrances, allowing users to call corresponding operation commands according to prompts.